https://www.tipsbulletin.com/wp-includes/js/jquery/jquery.min.js

 Home Maintenance to Prevent Weevils

 The common pantry pest has no place in your kitchen.
 It’s essential to conduct frequent checks to keep your home safe and secure.
-It’s possible to prevent weevils and most other insect infestations by pest-proofing your panty; here are our top tips for keeping the creepy crawlies away.
+It’s possible to prevent weevils and most other insect infestations by pest-proofing your pantry; here are our top tips for keeping the creepy crawlies away.

 Start from the bottom; check the baseboards, look for loose floorboards, and peeling linoleum, and check for cracks in the walls and foundation, which might allow pests to drop in uninvited.